Skip to main content

 The main benefit of MCP is standardization.
 You can create a tool once and use it with any agent—whether it's one you've built or a third-party agent.
 Similarly, you can use tools developed by others, either from your team or from outside your organization.

-Databricks provides two MCP options:
+Databricks provides three MCP options:

 Aspect